-You can help California meet these goals by setting up a home compost system and recycling at home, by using worms to compost, or by joining your neighbors and co-workers in a community composting project.
+You can help California meet SB 1383 goals by setting up a home compost system and recycling at home, using worms to compost, or joining your neighbors and co-workers in a community composting project.
 One of the most powerful things you can do to help California adapt to a changing climate is to use compost and mulch produced in California to sequester carbon in the soil.

 CalRecycle is helping build at 21st-century organics infrastructure that will provide jobs, protect the environment, and put organic waste back to work growing food and building healthy soil.
 You can learn more about CalRecycle’s investments in organics management facilities at our Organics Grant Program page.

 Organic Waste Prevention at Home